 In fact, a few months ago my toddler dumped black cherry seltzer all over my beloved refurbished MacBook Air.
 After a couple days of trying to dry it out and doing all the things the internet says to do, I finally accepted that it was gone forever.
 I took some of my emergency fund money and ended up purchasing a Chromebook.
-Turns out I love these things!
+Turns out, I love it!

 And I realized something else.
 Sure, having an emergency fund made replacing my laptop financially easier.
 But it also gave me something that I needed even more.

 Side Note: If you’re ready to start an emergency fund – or want to optimize the one you already have – check out my post on The Right Account To Use For Your Emergency Fund.

 My theory is this: having an emergency fund gives you self-confidence when under stress.
 Or think of it this way: having a financial buffer – even if it’s a small one! – gives you those few extra moments to pause, breathe, and figure out the best path forward.

 Imagine the last time you were hit with a large, unexpected expense.
 How did you feel?
 For me, it was shock, anger, and fear: Why is this happening to me?
 This isn’t fair!
 And of course, What if I can’t pay this?!

 But once you (and I) remember that extra cash cushion in the wings, we can create mental space for some of that calm, cool confidence to settle in.
 It’s in this moment where we can pause, reconnect with ourselves, and instead say, I have some money to help me out.
 What’s the best way to handle this?